RP

 Check sour cream mixed with lime juice for crema quality

-Sour cream mixed with lime juice for crema is the ingredient most likely to affect freshness, texture, and timing for Fish Tacos with Mango Salsa.
+Sour cream mixed with lime juice for crema is the ingredient most likely to affect freshness and texture.

 Package check